Purpose

 Ascending unique indexes allow multiple

-values are treated as duplicate values and therefore are not permitted.Restriction on Ascending and Descending Indexes You cannot specify either of these clauses for a domain index.
+NULL values.
+However, in descending unique indexes, multiple NULL values are treated as duplicate values and therefore are not permitted.Restriction on Ascending and Descending Indexes You cannot specify either of these clauses for a domain index.
 You cannot specify

-initialization parameter is set to a value less than 8.1.0.
+DESC for a reverse index.
+Oracle Database ignores DESC if index is bitmapped or if the COMPATIBLE initialization parameter is set to a value less than 8.1.0.

 index_attributes